-- Define renewable energy. - Identify the different types of energy sources. - Describe ways of using renewable energy. - Explain the current global energy use and its impact on environment. - Discuss the different types of renewable energy technologies and their advantages and disadvantages. - Describe the importance of renewable energy to the community.
+- Identify the different types of energy sources. - Define renewable energy. - Describe ways of using renewable energy. - Explain the current global energy use and its impact on environment - Discuss the types of renewable energy technologies and their advantages and disadvantages. - Describe the importance of renewable energy to the community.